 Exploring the interdependence of two critical resources

-Global population who does not have access to safe drinking water 25%
+Share of global population without access to safe drinking water 26%

 Energy demand for desalination in the Stated Policies Scenario, 1990-2030